List of awards and honours received by Winston Churchill: Other honours

 A prolific painter in oils, in 1948 he was elected as an Honorary Academician Extraordinary by the Royal Academy: a highly unusual honour for an amateur artist.

 In 1949, Churchill held the office of Deputy Lieutenant (DL) of Kent.

 In 1953, he was made a Knight Companion of the Garter, which gave him the title Sir Winston Churchill, KG.
-He also won the Nobel Prize in Literature "for his mastery of historical and biographical description as well as for brilliant oratory in defending high human values."
+He also won the Nobel Prize in Literature "for his mastery of historical and biographical description as well as for brilliant oratory in defending high human values".

 He was Chancellor of the University of Bristol, as well as, in 1959, Father of the House, the MP with the longest continuous service.

 In 1956, Churchill received the Karlspreis (known in English as the Charlemagne Award), an award by the German city of Aachen to those who most contribute to the European idea and European peace.

 The Royal Society of Literature made Churchill one of the first five authors to be named a Companion of Literature in 1961.

 Also in 1961, the Chartered Institute of Building named Churchill as an Honorary Fellow for his services and passion for the construction industry.

 In 1964, Civitan International presented Churchill with its first World Citizenship Award for service to the world community.

 Churchill was also appointed a Kentucky Colonel.

 When Churchill was 88, he was asked by the Duke of Edinburgh how he would like to be remembered.
 He replied with a scholarship like the Rhodes scholarship but for the wider masses.
 After his death, the Winston Churchill Memorial Trust was established in the United Kingdom and Australia.
 A Churchill Trust Memorial Day was held in Australia, raising $4.3 million.
-Since that time, the Churchill Trust in Australia has supported over 3,000 scholarship recipients in a diverse variety of fields, where merit, either on the basis of past experience or potential, and the propensity to contribute to the community, have been the only criteria.
+Since that time, the Churchill Trust in Australia has supported more than 3,000 scholarship recipients in a diverse variety of fields, where merit, on the basis of either past experience or potential, and the propensity to contribute to the community, have been the only criteria.

 One of the four sets of false teeth that Winston Churchill wore his whole life to keep his unique way of speaking is now in the Hunterian Museum at the Royal College of Surgeons in England.